mourinem97/Phase-3-project/README.md

 ##Project Details.

-This project was looking at ways in which Telecom company can improve their services and manage to retain more of their customers.Datasets from SyriaTel Customer Churn was used for analysis.
+This project was looking at ways in which Telecom company can improve their services and manage to retain more of their customers and avoid losing money from customers leaving after a short period of time.Datasets from SyriaTel Customer Churn was used for analysis.

 ![Telecommunication_comp](https://github.com/mourinem97/Phase-3-project/blob/main/Capture%205.PNG)